NoroffFEU/development-platforms/src/content/docs/frameworks/expressjs/express-case-study.md

 </details>

-run this with `node app.js` and go to http://localhost/animals/dog and see what happens.
+Run this with `node app.js` and go to http://localhost/animals/dog and see what happens.
 You should now see "Rufus the dog" on the site.
 Try entering different animals including animals that don't exist in our "database", and see what happens.
 Congratulations, you created a dynamic website! :tada: